nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 - social worker who has a need to manage a significant number of elderly contacts with limited or no family support, and contact them regularly to check on their well-being
-- prefer desktop apps over other types
+- prefers desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions
 - is reasonably comfortable using CLI apps